joaovs2004/jvs-together-websocket/README.md

    cargo run
    ```

-The server will be avaible at ws://localhost:9001
+The server will be available at ws://localhost:9001